 The United States Association for Body Psychotherapy has outlined ethical considerations for the use of touch and body-based approaches in therapy.
 To read the standards outlined for the safe and ethical practice of touch in psychotherapy, visit: www.zurinstitute.com/ethicsoftouch.html.
 A summary of these guidelines follows:

-- Touch is only used in your best interest to benefit your healing with respect for your self-determination, and never to gratify the personal needs of your therapist.
+- Touch is only used in your best interest to benefit your healing with respect for your self-determination.
 Your needs and wishes take priority over any clinical or theoretical approach.
-You may request not to be touched at any time during therapy without needing to explain it, if you choose not to, and without fear of punishment.
-You might also change your mind about touch and decide that you feel comfortable receiving touch support in areas that were formerly uncomfortable.
+You may request not to be touched at any time during a touch work session without needing to explain it, if you choose not to.
+You might also change your mind about touch and decide that you would like to explore touch approaches even if you have previously decided not to.